Charlie Spradling

 Charlie Lynn Spradling (born September 27, 1968) is a retired American actress.

 Early years

-Charlie Lynn Spradling was born September 27, 1968 in Forth Worth, Texas, where she was also raised.
+Spradling was born September 27, 1968, in Fort Worth, Texas, where she was also raised.

 Career

-Spradling's first appearance in film was in the 1988 science fiction horror cult film The Blob.
+Spradling's first appearance in film was in the 1988 cult science fiction horror film The Blob.

 Mainly active throughout the 1980s and 1990s, Spradling is primarily known for her acting roles and appearances in horror films such as Meridian: Kiss of the Beast (1990), or Puppet Master II (1990).
 She has also had small appearances in the television series Twin Peaks and the film Wild at Heart (1990), both by David Lynch.

 Personal life

 Spradling married actor Jason London in 1997.
-The couple had a daughter, Cooper.
+The couple have a daughter.
 They divorced in 2006.